-It is a good idea to keep a diary for a week or two to see what help and support you need each day.
+It is a good idea to think about the support you feel you need.
+You could keep a diary for a week or two and to record what help and support you need each day.

 What things do I need to think about as an employer?

-No, you will need to open a separate bank account where you will keep the money for your direct payment separate from all your personal money.
+Yes, you will need to open a separate bank account where you will keep the money for your direct payment separate from your personal money.

-If I choose a Direct Payment, where does the money come from?
+If I choose a Direct Payment (Option 1), where does the money come from?

 This is public money taken from the same funds that provide traditional social work services.

-I want to direct my own support, does that mean I’m on my own?
+I want to direct my own support, doesn’t that mean I’m on my own?
 What if something goes wrong?

 What should I think about when choosing an agency?

-This means you are not employing directly and you do not have a responsibility as an employer.
-You will have a contract with the Agency to provide the care workers you need.
+This means you are using services and you do not have a responsibility as an employer. you will have a contract with the agency to provide the care workers you need.
 It would be a good idea to think about the tasks you would expect the staff to do and about the way the tasks are carried out, so you can decide if the agency is able to meet your needs.
 Try and contact more than one agency before deciding.

 Can I contract someone who is Self employed?

 A personal assistant is almost always an employee not a self employed person.
-It is your responsibility to ensure the personal assistant has the correct employment status.
-It is not a matter of personal choice.
-Advice can be found on the HRMC website.
+It is your responsibility to ensure the personal assistant has the correct employment status and advice can be found on the HRMC website.

 Can I employ a family member?

 Under the Direct Payment 2014 Regulations the authority can agree to a supported person employing a close relative or family member where appropriate.
-Please see link for details: www.gov.scot/Publications/2014/04/5438/11
+Please see link for details here.

 Lucinda Godfrey – Chief Executive Officer, Dundee Carers Centre